SteemNot/steembet.asia/README.md

 ## HTML GUI

+If you are Hosting GUI on a web server, please rename htaccess.txt to .htaccess for .html masquerade

 Open index.html in your browser

 (use minified cdn [steemjs](https://cdn.steemjs.com/lib/latest/steem.min.js), jquery, lo-app.js and hi-app.js (lower and higher front-end)